 I recommend 'Go the F**k to Sleep' to anyone who has been that parent, to those who - like me - were that child who just wouldn't yield to sleep or to anyone looking for a good short read, filled with humour.

-In accordance with the FTC, Quill Café would like to disclose that the reviewer read this book in-store and purchased it as a free audio book.
+In accordance with the FTC, Quill Café would like to disclose that the reviewer purchased this book.
 The opinions expressed are hers alone and no monetary compensation was offered to her by the author or publisher.
 Cover art is copyright of Blue Rider Press and is used solely as an aide to the review.